 All submissions should be in Microsoft Word format.
 PDF and other text formats are not accepted.
 The text and citations of submissions should generally conform to The Bluebook: A Uniform System of Citation (21st ed.).
 All submissions should also include a brief abstract and a resume or CV.
 Cover letters are not required but are permitted.
 STLR has a word limit of 30,000 words (including footnotes), and a preference for 25,000 words or fewer.
 We particularly value brevity, so we look favorably on pieces that are significantly below the 30,000-word ceiling.

 Expedite and Withdrawal Requests

-Please address any additional questions about the submissions process to email@example.com.
-Please do not e-mail submissions to this address.
+Please address any additional questions about the submissions process to STLR@law.stanford.edu .
+Please do not e-mail submissions to this address and please do not email questions about Note submissions to this address.